ashlink11/dev/README.md

 My portfolio site currently lives here with the live link of: https://hashbangash.github.io/dev/.

 The repo you are currently viewing is not the repo where my commit history lives.
 My commit history is [here on this repo](https://github.com/hashbangash/hashbangash.github.io), which in turn has a live link of https://hashbangash.github.io/ (notice there is no `/dev`).
 That version has deployment issues with Bootstrap margins.
-I hope to address these in Version 2 of my portfolio.
+I hope to address these in a later version of my portfolio.
 I plan on reading grunt, webpack and Bootstrap documentation and building the dev and production environments from scratch in order to solve these issues.
 I'm excited for that.

 ## More about me that's not on my portfolio: